 Many clients complain about the fact that most lawyers bill by the hour.
-They often do not like billable hours because it results in the cost of their case being variable.
+They often do not like billable hours because it results in the cost of their case is variable.

 There is no question that flat fees would simplify life for lawyers and law firms.
 Who likes having to record their time for every task they complete?
 Most lawyers do not enjoy doing this one bit.
 Most lawyers also do not like it when clients complain that they are recording all of their time.
 Further, for anybody who runs or manages a law firm, they can attest to the fact that employees complain incessantly about billable hours.